-Sadly HTC has been mostly silent about software updates.
-Last year the company confirmed at least three devices would get the new update, but now it’s May of 2019 and we’re finally hearing they’ll start in “late May”.
+Sadly HTC is still staying mostly silent about software updates.
+Last year the company confirmed at least three devices would get the new update, but it’s now almost September of 2019 and we’ve only seen a few arrive.
 Google’s old Android 9 update is loaded with new features, smart controls, and more.
-Features owners wanted as soon as possible, but are still waiting to get or try those features, even on the eve of the Android Q release.
+Unfortunately, most are still waiting to get or try those features, even on the eve of the Android Q release.

 We know at least four HTC phones will get a slice of Pie soon, and the first update arrived at the end of November.
 Then, popular smartphones from all major manufacturers will get a free update to Android 9 Pie sometime here in 2019, eventually, maybe, hopefully.
 The image above promised June updates, but that was only for Taiwan models, and not those in the US or elsewhere.

 Will My HTC Phone Get Android 9 Pie?

 HTC is still staying relatively quiet although they shared some information in March and then finally revealed when the latest phone will get Pie.
 Simply posting to Twitter confirming the delays and that they’re still working on Pie.
 And last year they confirmed the HTC U11 Life and U12+ will get Android 9 Pie first, and a few others will follow.

 While they haven’t released a full list of supported devices, we do have a good idea of what phones will get it first.
 We’re hoping these aren’t the only phones that will get it.

 As you can see above, HTC confirmed the update for four smartphones.
 However, they have a ton of other phones we think should get the update.
 We believe they’ll add more phones to this list at some point.
 If you don’t get Android 9 will you be upset?
 Let us know what phone you have and what you think in the comment section below.